zuluana/Halia/README.md

 If Paul longer wants the **🦄 Disco Duck 🦄**  we just don't register the Plugin.
 If he needs an additional change, we have a namespace dedicated to his unique needs.

 >  This is a simple example that can be solved in other ways.
-However, it demonstrates the general idea, and as features become more complex, we've found this pattern keeps things organized.
+However, it demonstrates the general idea, and as features become more complex, we've found this pattern helps to keep things organized.

 ## Usage